Treacherous/treacherous-knockout/readme.md

 * `treacherous-knockout.browser.js` - Contains treacherous-knockout which works without modules for browser usage, still requires knockout included on page.

-The reason there are 3 flavours is because some people will use this in a non-module aware browser scenario, and `treacherous.all.js` will contain everything for it to just work, it is also used by the unit tests in the project.
+The reason there are 3 flavours is because some people will use this in a non-module aware browser scenario, and `treacherous.testable.js` is mainly for testing.

 `treacherous-knockout.js` is purely just the treacherous-knockout library without any dependencies, this is the most modular version of the package and what the `package.json` defaults to.
 So all dependencies